 A slightly different way to get the general idea is this: if I am deciding between doing action A and action B, I should try to figure out what the world would be like if I did A, and what the world would be like if I did B; and I should do whichever action would lead to the better world.
-Consequentialism An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would produce the best outcome.
+Consequentialism An action is the right thing to do in certain circumstances if, of all the actions available in those circumstances, it would lead to the best outcome.

-This view raises a question: what makes one outcome, or state of affairs, better than another?
+This view raises two questions.
+The first is: what makes one outcome, or state of affairs, better than another?